City Council approves Waste Diversion Plan for Businesses and Organizations

 How does this support our strategic directions?

 This report supports the Strategic Goal of Environmental Leadership including the four-year priority to promote and facilitate city-wide composting and recycling and the long-term strategy to eliminate the need for a new landfill and to reduce greenhouse gas (GHG) emissions tied to City operations.
-In addition it supports the Waste Diversion Performance Target to divert 70% of waste by 2023.
+In addition it supports the Waste Diversion Performance Target to divert 70% of waste.

 Why is it important that we divert waste?